DavisPL/cargo-sherlock/README.md

 python3 sherlock.py <crate_name> [version]
 ```
 Replace <crate_name> with the actual crate name you want to analyze.
 If you omit the [version], the tool will fetch and use the latest version of the crate by default.
 By default, this will run the logger.py script to log information about the specified crate, printing the logging information to the screen.
 This information is also stored at logs/exp/<crate_name>-<version>.csv

+⚠️ The tool is under active development.
+The documentation below this is outdated.

 ### Available Flags